cswclui/katacoda-scenarios-1/12factor-007/step02.md

 `sh docker-seed.sh`{{execute}}

-**Step 4:** Confirm that the expecxted the docker images in the Local Container Registry
+**Step 4:** Confirm that the expected the docker images in the Local Container Registry

 `curl http://localhost:5000/v2/_catalog`{{execute T1}}